-The first phase started with a kickoff meeting with the consultant and city team members to review the schedule, objectives and desired outcomes of the Plan.
-This led to the review and analysis of pertinent documents.
+The first phase started with a kickoff meeting to review the schedule, objectives and desired outcomes of the Plan.
 City staff helped identify relevant regional and local planning documents that would help inform the Plan and serve as a baseline for the team.
-Following the document analysis, the team held introductory meetings with the City Council, various City Departments, and community agencies/organizations as a way of introducing the project and the process for developing the Sustainable Community Action Plan.
+The team also held introductory meetings with the City Council, various City Departments, and community agencies/organizations as a way of introducing the project and the process for developing the Sustainable Community Action Plan.

-During the second phase, the team began to identify opportunities to align proposed sustainability actions with community values and assess how sustainability policies affect the triple-bottom line.
+The team began to identify opportunities to align proposed sustainability actions with community values and assess how sustainability policies affect the triple-bottom line.
 The evaluation process looked at existing goals and policies by topic that could correlate to the Sustainable Community Action Plan.
 It included extensive community outreach, with participation at community events, administering a survey, and hosting a community forum.
-Additionally, meetings were held with the various City Departments, and community agencies/organizations to review a draft vision statement and discuss guiding principles.
+Additionally, meetings were held with City Departments and community agencies/organizations to review a draft vision statement and discuss guiding principles.

-Efforts for the third phase began with the development of an outline and format for the Plan, with the aim to create a document that balances technical rigor with readability and user-friendly graphics.
-The Plan's development process integrates priorities and feedback shared by the community with best practices from around the region and across the state.
+An outline and format were developed for the Plan, with the aim to create a document that balances technical rigor with readability and user-friendly graphics.
+It integrates priorities and feedback shared by the community with best practices from around the region and across the state.
 This phase also included meetings with various City Departments, and community agencies/organizations.